My name is Alex, and first and foremost, I’m a nerd.

 Everything else—writer, reader, university student, etcetera—comes second.
-I’m a nerd for writing, good narrative and learning new things.
+I’m a nerd for writing, good narratives and learning new things.
 If I’m not writing or doing homework, you can usually find me looking up some random fact or watching an obscure history program when I’m supposed to be asleep.

 By the time I was in grade two, I was already in deep—first came the MAGIC TREEHOUSE chapter books, and then CHARLOTTE’S WEB and CHARLIE AND THE CHOCOLATE FACTORY.
 And then my fourth-grade teacher read us HARRY POTTER AND THE PHILOSOPHER’S STONE, and I was powerless to stop the inevitable—I tore through the rest of the series, became a mega Potterhead before I even knew what a Potterhead was, and it all went downhill from there.
 By fifth grade, my teachers had to take books away from me because I’d read them during class.
 I read anything and everything I could get my hands on.
 And a year later, I had a dream that would become the basis of my first ever original story.